 Sevenhill has 25 rooms including ensuite facilities across the Old College and La Storta an adjacent farm property.
 In addition, the La Storta property includes The Barn, a flexible space complete with commercial kitchen for hosting large groups and functions.

 SILENT DIRECTED RETREATS

-Located in the oldest winery of the Clare Valley, Sevenhill retreat centre is an idyllic setting to “come and get some rest”.
+Located in the oldest winery of the Clare Valley, JISA Sevenhill centre is an idyllic setting to “come and get some rest”.
 Offering five, six or eight-day silent retreats in an environment of silence and prayer, these retreats facilitate a person’s deepening relationship with God.
 A spiritual director will meet with you each day and in gentle conversation will discern with you how God is at work in your prayer.
 The retreats begin in the evening of the first day and end with breakfast on the final day.